Plastic Part Design for Injection Molding

 - Draft in its many forms complete with examples of split, draft, etc.

-- Discuss top down design with examples.
+- Discuss top down design or master modeling complete with examples.

-- Discuss making parts that others created.
+- Discuss modifying parts that others created.

 - B-Side geometry creation techniques including PEM inserts, bosses, and ribs.